 3. Trying to fill urgent roles, fast

-In a recent interview, Anthony Thompson, Regional Managing Director, Asia and Executive Board Director of PageGroup, foresees an upcoming war for talent, “When we moved into this pandemic, there was very much a war for talent.
+In an interview, Anthony Thompson, Regional Managing Director of Asia Pacific and Executive Board Director of PageGroup, foresees an upcoming war for talent, “When we moved into this pandemic, there was very much a war for talent.
 There will be another war for talent on the way out.
 Companies will want to hire across all sectors.
 We’ve seen it in all past crises.
 It’s just a matter of when.”
 Opportunities, too, will come hard and fast once the economy stabilises, which means that companies will likely experience a sudden uptick in manpower needs.

 This is where the pain point comes in: filling an urgent role fast, if not done with care, often comes at the cost of a quality hire.
 Instead of making the right hire, time-strapped businesses sometimes opt for making a hire right now.
 Traditional methods of recruitment like job boards are not the best options because they rely more on candidates reaching out, which can be a passive, time-consuming process.